 Sequence of learning Objectives and suggested details provided by subject leader.
 1 Warm-up: Cars Place spots on the floor around the room, ensuring each child has their own spot.
 Explain to the children that they are driving a car and will move through the gears, changing the speed at which they move.
-1st gear - walking; 2nd gear - walking fast; 3rd gear - jogging; 4th gear - jogging fast; Stop - the children return to their spot.
+1st gear - walking, 2nd gear - walking fast, 3rd gear - jogging, 4th gear - jogging fast.
+Stop - the children return to their spot and park the car.
 The children must change direction in a safe manner while they are driving.
-Skills learning and development: Explain to the children why personal fitness is important: it improves mobility in everyday life, improves the ability to concentrate, helps the body fight off illness.
-There are many ways to achieve personal fitness, including eating healthily and taking regular exercise.
-In Year 1, you should be doing at least one hour of physical activity in a day.
-Play a range of games that raise the heart rate.
+Skills learning and development: Play a range of games that raise the heart rate.
 With the children, discuss the things that are happening to their bodies as they exercise.
 Ask: Can you run really fast on the spot for 10 seconds?
 Can you repeat this five times?
-Application and practice:
+Dishes and domes Place 30 cones randomly around the room.
+Split the class into two teams and line them up opposite each other at the edges of the room, facing the cones.
+The object of the game is for each team to turn the cones either upside down (to form dishes) or the right way up (to form domes).
+Task one team to turn the cones upside down and the other team to turn them up the